ViciousSquid/Dosidicus/Docs/Overview.md

 The squid's brain also responds to environmental factors:

-- Presence of food items influences the 'pursuing_food' state.
+- Presence of food items influences the `pursuing_food` state.
-- Cleanliness of the environment affects the squid's cleanliness state.
+- Cleanliness of the environment affects the squid's `cleanliness` state.
-- Time of day (if implemented) might affect sleep cycles.

 ## 7. Learning and Adaptation